bomonike/bomonike.github.io/plc.md

 ### Communication Protocol Modules

 * TCP (using the HSMS standard, SEMI E37)

-* <a target="_blank" href="https://en.wikipedia.org/wiki/MQTT">MQTT</a> (Message Queue Telemetry Transport), a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.
-It was created to monitor oil pipelines within the SCADA industrial control system.
-SarkplugB format or add-in <a target="_blank" href="https://inductiveautomation.com/exchange/2670/overview">Vanilla Transmission</a>

 * <a target="_blank" href="https://www.youtube.com/watch?v=txi2p5_OjKU">MODBUS</a> is a protocol published by Modicon in 1979 (now owned by Schneider) when ASCII was used.
 It now makes use of RTU as well in several media: RS-232 & RS485 serial, RS-422 TCP/IP Ethernet.
 It is called open becuase it is used by different PLCs.
 A master send sends requests for slaves to respond.
 A CRC error check in is added.